C-Accel-CRIPT/cript-excel-uploader/README.md

-# Updating Excel Uploader Docs
+# Excel Uploader Docs

 ## CI/CD
 Every time a push is made to the **docs** branch, a GitHub actions watching **docs** branch for changes automatically starts running, builds the documentation, and pushes it to **gh-pages** branch.
-The **gh-pages** branch is also being watched for changes, and any time there is a change then it reloads the documentation website based off of the new push to **gh-pages** branch.
+The **gh-pages** branch is also being watched for changes, and any time there is a change then it reloads the [CRIPT Excel Uploader documentation](https://c-accel-cript.github.io/cript-excel-uploader/) based off of the new push to **gh-pages** branch.

 The GitHub actions file for building of the docs can be found in _.github/workflows/docs.yml_, it largely comes from the [Material MkDocs documentation regarding CI/CD](https://squidfunk.github.io/mkdocs-material/publishing-your-site/#with-github-actions)